 2020 BOC training has been moved online due to COVID-19.
-The first class will start on August 5.
-Two Level 1 trainings and one Level 2 training will be held this year.
-Discussions are underway with Guidehouse on an evaluation plan.
+Two Level 1 trainings are underway and one Level 2 training will begin in late October.
+Guidehouse is nearing completion of an interview plan for 2018 and 2019 participants, with the goal of completing interviews before Thanksgiving.